Fall Risk: Reflections on Injuries After TBI

 You see, the danger of our delusional audacity is only in the circumstances surrounding the activities that we attempt to perform to challenge our abilities.
 For example, challenging my balance by jumping onto a steep incline that leveled off could be safe as long as the landing was padded so that if/when my balance was not coordinated enough to move down the incline, I would land only on a foam safety.

 I know this well, yet I apparently still need painful reminders.
 I’m over it.
 These reminders are excruciating (even for someone with a high pain tolerance).
 I’m all about rehabilitating abilities, but it is paramount that I only do so with the proper precautions.

 At one point while I was in the hospital, a doctor asked me how I sustained my brain injury and I wrote down that I climbed a water tower.
 He said to his residence “well he’ll never do that again,” and I thought “probably not, but I’d like to be able to.”

 The thing is that I do not want to be overly cautious and debilitated by my fears, I only want to be safe.
 I don’t want to be fearful, nor do I want to be fearless.
 I will conquer my fears with precaution.
-I will do so with padding, wearing a helmet (for head protection, not brain protection), in good overall health, with antioxidants that are able to cross the blood brain barrier on board (for brain protection), and/or with a harness and rope.
+I will often do so with padding, wearing a helmet (for head protection, not brain protection), in good overall health, with antioxidants and oils that are able to cross the blood brain barrier on board (for brain protection), and/or with a harness and rope.
 Life is too short not to live to the fullest, or to live without allowing fear to call the shots, but it can be especially short without precautions.
 Let’s get better SAFELY every single day.
 Let’s play hard with precautions.
 And remember that we don’t need to be sick or injured to get better.